 - Achievable: This means that the objective should be feasible, viable and within the control/capacity of the organization.
 While drafting the objective, the organization should keep in mind its own capacity, constraints and abilities to achieve the objective.

-- Time – bound: It is important to give a time-frame for completing a particular objective.
-This helps in timely delivery of the outputs and outcomes without unnecessary delays.
+- Time-bound: It is important to give a time-frame for completing a particular objective.
+This helps in the timely delivery of the outputs and outcomes without unnecessary delays.

 - Use action verbs while drafting objectives: whenever you frame objectives use active verbs like create, identify, promote, enhance, increase, and develop etc..
 These verbs help in describing the course of action and give clarity to your object.